davidtaylor6130/RightClickTools/README.md

 ## License

-No license file was found in the repository.
+No license file has been provided.
 Use at your own discretion.